‘You made it all completely painless and improved the book no end while you were at it’ – Damien Owens

 Good editing will make your work better and more saleable, and make you look more professional.
 I can do that for you – and I’m easy to work with, as my testimonials below demonstrate!

 I’m a very experienced editor, providing copy editing services to self-publishing authors and to traditional publishing companies, including Unbound, the Bodleian Library, SRA Books, Hawker Publications and more.
-I’m a Professional-level member of the Society for Editors and Proofreaders (SfEP).
+I’m a Professional-level member of the Chartered Institute of Editing and Proofreading (CIEP).
 I have been the editor of several magazines over the last 25 years, as well as a freelance sub-editor on many others.
 I have been the editor of Discover Your Ancestors magazine since 2011.
 Unusually for an editor, I’m also a typesetter – this means I can bring form and content together, and help you get your book into whatever format is needed for publication.

 This page will help you decide whether I am the right fit for you and your book.

 What is copy editing?